About Gary McAvoy

 About Ronald L. Moore

-A note from Gary: Starting with The Opus Dictum, writer and fellow polymath Ron Moore has contributed such great ideas that we decided to periodically collaborate on a few books going forward, beginning with The Petrus Prophecy.
+A note from Gary: While I was working on The Opus Dictum, writer and fellow polymath Ron Moore had contributed such great ideas that we have since periodically collaborated on a few books, starting with The Petrus Prophecy.

 Ron Moore brings a lifetime of diverse interests to his writing.
 Ron completed an undergraduate degree in Biology from University of California Riverside, and subsequently obtained a Juris Doctor from Western State University College of Law (Valedictorian, Law Review), a master’s degree in Forensic Toxicology from the University of Florida, and an AA in culinary arts from Saddleback College.